zeroc-ice/ice-packaging/ice/rpm/BuildInstructions.md

    > JDK 1.7 with JavaFX is necessary for compiling the IceGrid Admin GUI client
    > with full functionality.
 We recommend using Oracle JDK.

+- If you want to sign the IceGrid Administrative GUI jar file, you should set these environment variables:

+   JARSIGNER_KEYSTORE=<path to the keystore file with the certificate>
+   JARSIGNER_KEYSTORE_ALIAS=<alias of the certificate>
+   JARSIGNER_KEYSTORE_PASSWORD=<keystore file password>

+   If you don't set them, the jar file signing will be skipped.

 - Build the RPMs as a non-root user.